skypilot-org/skypilot/examples/perf/results.md

 * These benchmarks use the default EBS gp3 volume with the standard 125MB/s throughput and 16000 IOPS.
 It is possible to achieve higher performance by paying more.
-* Sky Storage offers higher **read** performance than EBS because it can directly stream files from S3 to memory.
+* SkyPilot Storage offers higher **read** performance than EBS because it can directly stream files from S3 to memory.
-* Sky Storage **write** performance is significantly higher than EBS because it writes to memory and then asynchronously uploads to S3.
-Sky Storage offers only eventual consistency, so a write operation to sky storage may not reflect immediately on the S3 storage.
+* SkyPilot Storage **write** performance is significantly higher than EBS because it writes to memory and then asynchronously uploads to S3.
+SkyPilot Storage offers only eventual consistency, so a write operation to sky storage may not reflect immediately on the S3 storage.
 * These benchmarks are run on single large files.
 The performance of sky storage